BillTheBest/promethius/README.md

 ## Concept

-Ripley is designed to be simple and easy to understand.
+Reaktor is designed to be simple and easy to understand.
 There are two main concepts that you'll need to understand when creating widgets.

 ### 1. Websocket Channel